Del Gallego: History

-It is used to be called Danawin and located along Kilbay River (now, Sabang River).
+It is used to be called Danawin and located along Kilbay River (now Sabang River).
 It was established through Executive Order No. 56 Series of 1936 signed by then President Manuel L. Quezon.

-The municipality celebrates its 87th foundation anniversary on October 5, 2024.

 Geography

 Del Gallego is the last town in the northwestern part of Camarines Sur.
 This is where the Quirino Highway (Andaya Highway) road meets with the first town of Quezon, Tagkawayan.
 It is 109 km from Pili and 287 km from Manila.

 Barangays

 Del Gallego is politically subdivided into 32 barangays (villages).
 Each barangay consists of puroks and some have sitios.